Golf Tutorials

 Checkpoints for your right hand:

-• The "V" formed a right between your thumb and index finger should also point toward your right shoulder, parallel to the left hand's "V".
+• The "V" formed between your thumb and index finger should also point toward your right shoulder, parallel to the left hand's "V".

-• Your right thumb a must rest just on the target-side of center on the grips.
-You just don't want it straight down the shaft.
+• Your right thumb should rest just on the target side of center on the grip.
+You don't want it straight down the shaft.

 Don’t stress if this feels bizarre.
 Holding a golf club isn't a natural motion, and it can take time to become accustomed to the correct feel.